 G L-f de Villiers Tours -- Multi-degreed, dishy raconteur Glenn de Villiers is a local native who traces his family lineage directly to a key figure in the founding of New Orleans.
 The city’s history, then, is literally in his DNA.
 The tall, chapeaued bon vivant is worth following around the French Quarter for his laissez-faire saunter and breezy repartee alone, but his insider perspective can’t be replicated through a library of books.
 Glenn describes the customs and culture like he’s lived it (he has), and serves up the facts with urbane wit and a generous dollop of gossip.
 It works best on his Literary and Gay History “Twirl!” tours, though his French Quarter, Cemetery, and Louisiana History tours are all worthy.
 Some might find this personal take tiresome.
 Not me.
 Added pluses: He maxes his groups at 12 participants and donates profits to worthy local causes.

-www.glfdevilliers.com. tel.
+For more information go to www.glfdevilliers.com. tel.
 225/819-7535.
 All tours run about 2 hours and are on the pricey side at $30.
 Check website for schedule and meeting places.
 Private group tours available.

 Chris Rose Tours -- Chris Rose saved the city’s soul, and it very nearly cost him his life.
 After Katrina, the now-former Times-Picayune columnist’s words, quite literally, kept people sane, safe, and connected – when their tenuous ties to their city and their dissolved realities were frayed to the barest existence.
 In the process, he published a New York Times best-selling book, won a Pulitzer prize, and then fell—plunged—from that high grace, pressure-cooker pinnacle to a fragile subsistence, after depression, addiction, and the deaths of loved ones (and the near-death of mainstream journalism) took their toll.
 Now healthier and still brilliant and biting, tthere may be no one more qualified to tell the story of New Orleans.
 In his latest incarnation as a licensed tour guide, he’s doing just that.
 Don’t expect a soul-searing exposé, though.
 Do expect a raucous, booze-spiked, F-bomb-laced bombast, told from an erudite, insider’s perspective with pathos, attitude, irony, wit and song.
 It’s a wild, fun ride.